pullpreview/action/README.md

 If you are using this on a personal GitHub account for non-commercial purposes, it is free to run.

-If you are using this on an team GitHub account, there will be a license fee to pay once this reaches v1.
+If you are using this on an team GitHub account, there will be a license fee to pay once at some point.